mesonbuild/meson-python/docs/reference/config-settings.rst

    exists and contains a valid Meson build directory setup, the project will be reconfigured using ``meson setup --reconfigure``.

-   The same build directory can be used by subsequent invocations of ``meson-python``.
-This avoids having to rebuild the whole project when testing changes during development.

    For backward compatibility reasons, the alternative ``builddir`` spelling is also accepted.